K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 ### <a name="11"/>3.3.
 Insert in Address Data DB
 There is one thing that needs to be checked before importing that address information into the DBMS.
 First, check the language settings of the DBMS to build is needed.
-Currently, this file has Korean standard ANSI.  when configuring DBs, they are usually configured with UTF8, so to import Hangul accurately, you need to develop a program that reads files one by one and changes character encoding to insert them or use commercial tools.
+Currently, Character encoding of this file is ANSI.
+When configuring DBs, they are usually configured with UTF8, so to import Hangul accurately, you need to develop a program that reads files one by one and changes character encoding to insert them or use commercial tools.

 This document explains how to import data to MySQL servers, convert existing TXT files to UTF8, and use the MySQL import function to put the converted files into DBMS.
 DBMS's DB is set to UTF8

 To convert a file's encoding to UTF8, open it in Notepad and "save it under a different name" in a Windows environment.
 >![api_platform_dorojuso_06]

-picture.
+picture 1.
 Save it from the NotePad

 Prepare the file and use MySQL Import to import the data.